Notice - Albert Lea Tribune

 Notice

-COTTAGE GROVE, Minn. – Todd Seeley, 65, Albert Lea, Minn., died Thursday, March 11, in Norris Square Presbyterian Homes.

-Visitation will be from noon to 1 p.m., followed by a memorial service at 1 p.m., Wednesday, March 17, at Hope Church in Albert Lea.
-Masks and required.
-Burial will be held at a later date in St. John’s Cemetery in Red Wing, Minn.
+Visitation will be from noon to 2 p.m., followed by a funeral at 2 p.m., Saturday, March 20, at Bethany Lutheran Church in Joice.
+Pastor Bill Peters will officiate.
+Masks are encouraged.
+The service will be recorded and made available on Schott Funeral Home’s website.

 You Might Like